The Rising Demand for Esters and Sustainable Ingredients in the Personal Care Market

 While esters have been primarily used in the food industry, they are also useful in many other arenas, including personal care, pharmaceuticals, agriculture, metal treatment and lubricants.
 The diversity of these industries is a testament to just how useful esters can be.

-In particular, in recent years, there has been a rising demand for esters in the personal care space, where they can stand in for traditional petroleum ingredients.
+In particular, in recent years, there has been a rising demand for esters used in everyday life through the personal care space, where they can stand in for traditional petroleum ingredients.
 In personal care products, esters can function as a(n):

 - Emollient: Esters can be extremely beneficial to skin.
 They are emollients, meaning they hydrate, soften and smooth the surface of skin.
 Lotions and creams intended to improve the texture of skin rely on emollients as their active ingredients.
 Unlike other types of emollients, esters don’t leave an oily residue on the skin, which gives them a special advantage.